The Saratoga CA real estate market is a strengthening sellers’ market for single family homes :

 There are many reasons why a Silicon Valley townhouse might not sell, but marketing correctly will give you the best odds for success and, in a sellers market as we are in, may bring you a higher sales price.
 If yours isn’t selling, have a look at the price, the photos, and the description and see if anything is amiss, and check what’s happening with comparable properties in the market.
 These are the most important areas to consider.
 Other issues may be at play, but if these are correct your home should sell despite other challenges. (more…)

 Homeowners Associations (HOAs) are created to oversee condominium complexes, townhome communities and planned unit developments (PUDs) on behalf of their members.
 These are non-profit organizations whose purpose is to manage common areas, enforce neighborhood rules and standards, and often, unofficially, to foster community unity too.
 In most cases, they collect fees from members and have local authority.
 In other words, if you do not pay your homeowner association dues, or abide by one of its rules*, the HOA can and usually will fine you or even foreclose on you!

 There are loads of HOAs in Silicon Valley.
 As with all organizations, some are better run than others.
 Its a little different than owning real estate outside of a homeowners association.

-What are the pros and cons?
+What are the pros and cons to Homeowners Associations?

 At their best, Silicon Valley HOAs keep the communities they manage beautifully landscaped and maintained, they hire good providers for needed improvements, and minimize risk to all the members.
 By having reasonable rules and community buy-in, the neighborhood can look inviting and property values can be better maintained.